 One of our claims professionals would be pleased to talk you through assessing and dealing with a matter that is potentially a fraud.
 Never disperse funds without assurances that the funds are actually in your account.

-Visit the AvoidAClaim.com blog and compare the potential client’s and other party’s name and story to those confirmed frauds reported to us.
-Follow the above instructions if you have been duped or suspect the matter you are handling is a fraud.
+You can visit the AvoidAClaim.com blog and compare the potential client’s and other party’s name and story to those confirmed frauds reported to us.

 Click here for a full chronological list of all fraud articles and resources LAWPRO has published.